afifrahm123/blood-donor/README.md

 **Key Features**:
 The Blood Donation System offers a robust set of features categorized by user roles:

-*   **Authentication & User Management**: Secure registration and login, JWT-based authentication, role-based access control (Admin, Donor, Patient), and secure password hashing with bcrypt.
+*   **Authentication & User Management**: Secure registration and login, JWT-based authentication, role-based access control (Admin, user), and secure password hashing with bcrypt.
 Users can update their profiles.
 *   **User Features**: Users can schedule blood donations, view their donation history, and check their eligibility based on the 56-day rule between donations.
 Users can submit blood requests, track the real-time status of their requests, and view their request history.
 *   **Admin Features**: Administrators have a centralized control panel to manage all users, approve or reject blood requests, monitor the overall blood inventory, and access system statistics.
 *   **Dashboard & Analytics**: Provides real-time statistics, blood type distribution insights, and tracks request urgency and donation scheduling.